xzwthu/GASNet/readme.md

 ## Usage
 ### Data-preprocessing
-Your need do some data-preprocessing work before use the data to train GASNet.
-An open-soure lung segmentation mask is available at <https://github.com/JoHof/lungmask> so you can get the bound box around the lung area.
-The 3D volume sample of each CT, along with the lung mask and lesion segmentation label (if any), is cropped along the lung mask.
+Your need to do some data-preprocessing work before using the data to train GASNet.
+An open-soure lung segmentation mask is available at <https://github.com/JoHof/lungmask>, and you can use it to get the bound box around the lung area.
+The 3D volume sample of each CT, along with the lung mask and lesion segmentation label (if any), is cropped along the lung area.
 The cropped CT volume is then resized into 40×160×160, and its value is clipped into [-1250,250].

-To run the code both in training and testing, three dirs are needed, including ./images to restore CT volumes, ./lung to restore lung segmentation results, and ./lesion to restore lesion labels.
-Change the root path of the dataset in ./configs/Gan.yaml to your dataset path and modify the splition configuration according to your needs.
+To run the code both in training and testing, three dirs are needed, including *./images* to store CT volumes, *./lung* to store lung segmentation results, and *./lesion* to store lesion labels.
+Change the root path of the dataset in *./configs/Gan.yaml* to your dataset path and modify the splition configuration according to your needs.

 ### Training
 Simply run